 The camp is set up on full board basis, apart from drinks, which visitors must pay for directly.
 However, there is a self-catering option available for guests who are seeking more independence during their stay at Liwonde.

 It’s important to note that the activities available to guests at Mvuu are the same whether you choose to stay in the lodge or the camp.
-However, it is possible for guests staying at the Wilderness Lodge to make special arrangements with staff in order to combine sundowners or meal times with safari excursions.
+However, it is possible for guests staying at the Wilderness Lodge to make special arrangements with staff to combine sundowners or meal times with safari excursions.

 Things to consider before your trip

-While the rainy season is a perfect travel time for photographers and bird watchers alike, certain roads in the park are flooded, meaning that it may not be possible to take part in all of the activities offered by Wilderness Safaris.
+While the rainy season is the perfect travel time for photographers and bird watchers alike, certain roads in the park are flooded, meaning that it may not be possible to take part in all of the activities offered by Wilderness Safaris.
 For visitors who hope to experience all the park has to offer it is best to visit during the dry season, which is from July until October.
 Luckily for bird watchers, due to the sheer volume of different bird species that live in Liwonde, visiting during the dry season does not mean you will miss out on seeing many of the specials that can be found in the park year round.

 An Unforgettable Safari Experience